alexandre-eisenmann/mapplay/README.md

 # Map Test

 This snippet renders some localities across the world over a mapbox instance using d3.
-The code was based on the http://bl.ocks.org/enjalot/0d87f32a1ccb9a720d29ba74142ba365 example and the data from http://enjalot.github.io/wwsd/data/world/ne_50m_populated_places_simple.geojson
+The code was based (but is not the same please refer to index.html in this repository) on the http://bl.ocks.org/enjalot/0d87f32a1ccb9a720d29ba74142ba365 example and the data from http://enjalot.github.io/wwsd/data/world/ne_50m_populated_places_simple.geojson

 ## Setup